gradle/gradle/design-docs/managed-model.md

 ### Support for managed properties with collection of scalar types

-- Add support for `List<T>` and `Set<T>` where `T` is any non primitive scalar type (as defined above)
+Add support managed properties of `List<T>` and `Set<T>` where `T` is any non primitive scalar type (as defined above).
-- Support read-only and read-write properties.
-- Read-only property doesn't mean that the collection is immutable, but rather than the collection cannot be replaced using a setter.
-- Read-only properties default to some empty implementation
-- Read-write properties default to `null`
-- Read-only `Set` instance should retain insertion order.
-- Read-only instances should be mutable when view is mutable (eg used as subject for rule).
+- Any returned collection instance will be mutable when view is mutable (eg used as subject for rule).
-- Read-only instances should be immutable when view is immutable (eg used as input for rule, used as subject for validation rule).
+- Any returned collection instance will be immutable when view is immutable (eg used as input for rule, used as subject for validation rule).
-- Update user guide and Javadocs, add sample

-A read-only property is defined like using a single getter:
+- Properties of type `Set` will retain insertion order

+Support read-only collection properties defined as:

     @Managed
     interface ReadOnlyProperty {
         List<String> getItems()
     }

+- Default value is an empty collection
+- Multiple calls to a getter may not return the same instance of a collection

-whereas a read-write property is defined using both a getter and a setter:
+Support read-write collection properties defined using both a getter and a setter:

     @Managed
     interface ReadWriteProperty {